avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ## Specification

 At a high-level, L1s can manage their validator sets externally to the P-Chain by setting the blockchain ID and address of their _validator manager_.
 The P-Chain will consume Warp messages that modify the L1's validator set.
 To confirm modification of the L1's validator set, the P-Chain will also produce Warp messages.
-L1 validators will no longer be required to validate the Primary Network, removing the 2000 $AVAX stake requirement imposed on Subnet validators.
-In place of the stake requirement, a continuous fee denominated in $AVAX is introduced to maintain an active Subnet validator.
-Subnet validators are only required to sync the P-Chain (not X/C-Chain) in order to track validator set changes and support cross-Subnet communication.
+L1 validators will no longer be required to validate the Primary Network, removing the 2000 $AVAX stake requirement previously imposed on Subnet validators.
+In place of the stake requirement, a continuous fee denominated in $AVAX is introduced to maintain an active L1 validator.
+L1 validators are only required to sync the P-Chain (not X/C-Chain) in order to track validator set changes and support cross-L1 communication.

 ### P-Chain Warp Message Payloads

-To enable management of a Subnet's validator set externally to the P-Chain, Warp message verification will be added to the [`PlatformVM`](https://github.com/ava-labs/avalanchego/tree/master/vms/platformvm).
+To enable management of a L1's validator set externally to the P-Chain, Warp message verification will be added to the [`PlatformVM`](https://github.com/ava-labs/avalanchego/tree/master/vms/platformvm).
 For a Warp message to be considered valid by the P-Chain, at least 67% of the `sourceChainID`'s weight must have participated in the aggregate BLS signature.
 This is equivalent to the threshold set for the C-Chain.
-A future ACP may be proposed to support modification of this threshold on a per-Subnet basis.
+A future ACP may be proposed to support modification of this threshold on a per-L1 basis.

-For messages produced by the P-Chain for a given Subnet, only that Subnet's validators must be willing to provide signatures, rather than the entire Primary Network validator set.
+For messages produced by the P-Chain for a given L1, only that L1's validators must be willing to provide signatures, rather than the entire Primary Network validator set.
 This optimization is possible because all validators will still sync the P-Chain.

 The following Warp message payloads are introduced on the P-Chain:

 - `SubnetToL1ConversionMessage`
 - `RegisterL1validatorMessage`
-- `L1validatorRegistrationMessage`
+- `L1ValidatorRegistrationMessage`
-- `L1validatorWeightMessage`
+- `L1ValidatorWeightMessage`

 The method of requesting signatures for these messages is left unspecified.
 A viable option for supporting this functionality is laid out in [ACP-118](../118-warp-signature-request/README.md) with the `SignatureRequest` message.